Perspective | For Kevin Nickelberry, suddenly LSU’s head coach, ‘this whole thing is bittersweet’

 “What I wanted them to understand was that we are a very good basketball team and to play in the NCAA tournament is an opportunity that may or may not come again.
 Nothing’s guaranteed.
 I told them I understood this was a unique and extraordinary circumstance.
 But we had five days to get our mojo back.”

 What Nickelberry didn’t say to his players is that he knows he will be looking for work once LSU plays its last game this season.
-He is a basketball lifer, born in Washington, D.C. and a graduate of Central High in Prince George’s County.
+He is a basketball lifer, born in Washington, D.C., and a graduate of Central High in Prince George’s County.
 He played at Virginia Wesleyan and has worked, as an assistant or head coach, at nine different schools.
 He also coached the women’s team at Columbia Union College in Takoma Park — now known as Washington Adventist — early in his career, and spent time overseas, coaching the Libyan national team.
 Moving is nothing new for him.

 But he’s older now, remarried in 2019, with an adopted son, Carter, who is 11.
 He has two sons from his first marriage.
 Kyan is 19 and a freshman at Hampton and Kelby is 17.